oVirt/ovirt-site/source/feature/uiplugins.html.md

 FAILED
 An uncaught exception escaped while calling plugin event handler function, indicating internal error within plugin code.
 The `iframe` element has been detached from DOM.
 The plugin is removed from service.

 `*` Plugin invocation context starts when user logs into WebAdmin and ends when user logs out.
-Processing [event handler functions](#Application_event_reference) as well as [plugin API](#API_function_reference) calls is constrained by this context, i.e. plugins are in effect only while user remains authenticated in WebAdmin.
+Processing [event handler functions](#Application_event_reference) as well as [plugin API](#API_function_reference) calls is constrained by this context, i.e. plugins are in effect only while user stays authenticated in WebAdmin.

 ### Application event reference